 Helping employees navigate confusing and uncertain times is also critical.
 For example, the coronavirus epidemic has acutely raised the issue of proper remote-working arrangement readiness.
 Does your company have proper policies in place?
 Does it have the proper technology to facilitate a consistent productive working day where teammates working from home are accountable and feel connected across the globe?

 Updating The Business Continuity Plans

 It is essential to have business continuity or systems of prevention and recovery to deal with potential threats to a company.
 They enable ongoing operations before and during the execution of disaster recovery.
 If your business has a significant global presence, chances are your company has had to actively think through how to mitigate an impact.
 The office of general counsel often leads, or at a minimum support, this critical endeavor.

 The rise of the modern general counsel movement is here to stay.
-In-house lawyers are uniquely positioned to lead companies through coronavirus and other unexpected challenges.
+In-house lawyers are uniquely positioned to lead companies through coronavirus crisis and other unexpected challenges.
 Their ability to navigate novel and unusual obstacles, provide correct and consistent guidance, and make sure that the company is prepared are only some of the ways the robust office of general counsel is increasingly indispensable to every company.

 About Parley Pro

 Parley Pro helps businesses get more from their contracts by transforming them into strategic, digital assets — giving them the tools to create, negotiate, manage, automate, and optimize contracts to streamline business objectives, maximize revenue and reduce risk.